 What is advocacy?

 Advocacy means having an adult to help you get your message across.
-They will support you to make sure your rights are respected and that you get help you are entitled to.
+They will support you to make sure your voice is heard when plans are being made to support you.

 Who can be supported by an advocate from the Trust?